MonsterMMORPG/Pokemon-Go-Bot/README.md

 - Rare Pokemon priority hunting by Poke Miner
 - Auto switch between Pokemon hunting and PokeStop farming according to Poke Ball count
 - Full scale account details loggin.
 The details file is saved in the folder where you run your console.exe
+- Perfectly stable can run over 24 hours

+## Why seperate project?
+- I started as a seperate project since i am still a total noob of GitHub code management system
+- I have never collabareted previously with any other developers.
+Thus, i have to improve my skills
+- In future this project may discontinue if the all features here get added to Original Project

 ## How to use?
 <p>Set your location around a place where there are PokeStops.
 I suggest you to farm in your city.</p>